chirag-chhajed/beginner-cohort/README.md

 ### [WEEK1](./beginner-cohort/Month%201/Week%201/)
 ### [WEEK2](./beginner-cohort/Month%201/Week%202/)
 <hr>
-[Chirag's Project](https://github.com/chirag-chhajed/Chirag-s-Project) Also if you want to explore other stuff made by me Check out this other repository.
+Also if you want to explore other stuff made by me Check out this other repository: [Chirag's Project](https://github.com/chirag-chhajed/Chirag-s-Project)